 2002 – HONORABLE SHIRLEY FRANKLIN Mayor City of Atlanta Atlanta, Georgia

-2005 – YOLANDA KING Founder and CEO High Ground Productions Los Angeles, CA
+2005 – YOLANDA KING Founder and CEO High Ground Productions Los Angeles, California

-2006 – ALICE LUCILLE MARTIN Educator Louisville, KY
+2006 – ALICE LUCILLE MARTIN Educator Louisville, Kentucky

-2001 – VERA MOORE Founder and CEO Vera Moore Cosmetics Harlem, NY
+2001 – VERA MOORE Founder and CEO Vera Moore Cosmetics Harlem, New York

-2008 – CARRIE T. HARRIS D & E The Power Group Atlanta, GA
+2008 – CARRIE T. HARRIS D & E The Power Group Atlanta, Georgia

 2009 – HONORABLE PORTIA SIMPSON MILLER Former Prime Minister Montego Bay, Jamaica